aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.comparing/compareoptions/ignore_headers_and_footers/_index.md

 ### Remarks

-By default headers and footers are not ignored.
+By default, headers and footers are not ignored.

 ### Examples